-Doctors use diagnostic tests to determine the tumor’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor’s stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.
 Whether benign or cancerous, pituitary gland tumors are not staged in the same way as many other types of tumors.
 They are measured and classified differently by the doctor.

-- A macroadenoma is larger and can extend outside the sella turcica (the bony structure around the pituitary gland).
+A macroadenoma is larger and can extend outside the sella turcica, the bony structure around the pituitary gland.
 A macroadenoma is larger than 10 mm at its widest point.

 A giant adenoma is larger than 4 centimeters (cm).

 Other factors considered when classifying a pituitary gland tumor include whether the tumor is functional, meaning, what, if any, hormone(s) it makes, and whether it has grown into nearby structures.